Ukraine crisis forces bank bond investors to rethink risk

 "The last few weeks has really been the first test of that with several deals in the market simultaneously."

-The potential market could be swelled even further if regulators force banks to increase their leverage ratios, which could spur the likes of Deutsche Bank (DBKGn.DE) or Barclays (BARC.L) to bump up their issuance.
+The potential market could be swelled even further if regulators force banks to increase their leverage ratios, which could spur the likes of Deutsche Bank or Barclays to bump up their issuance.

 The aim is to create an extra layer of protection to prevent a repeat of the 2007-2009 financial crisis when taxpayers bore the brunt of bank bailouts.

-HSBC (HSBA.L), Deutsche Bank, Barclays, Commerzbank (CBKG.DE) and Nordic lenders also all seem poised to follow and sells billions of euros worth.
+HSBC, Deutsche Bank, Barclays, Commerzbank and Nordic lenders also all seem poised to follow and sells billions of euros worth.

 The bonds have commonly paid interest of 6-9 percent, an attractive rate given central banks have kept rates close to zero.
 But that higher interest rate reflects a risk that investors could lose their money, or end up owning shares they may not want.